stevebauman/log-reader/docs/HANDLERS.md

 Log Handlers allow you to save log entries in whatever way you please.
 Adding your own log handlers has never been so easy.

 Create your handler (maybe in `app/Handlers` directory?).
-As an example, lets create a log handler that overrides the current build in database handler.
+As an example, lets create a log handler that overrides the current built in database handler.

 > **Note**: Adding your own handlers does not override the standard Laravel logger.
 All log entries will still be
 > created inside your `.log` files on your server.